Grade Level: 5 (3-5)

 Engineers have created eye devices for people who have trouble seeing or cannot see at all (glasses, contacts, Lasik eye surgery equipment, etc.).
 Electrical engineers have used their understanding of the eye anatomy and functioning to create a microchip that can be implanted into the back of the eye to work as a light sensor for people whose natural sensor does not work correctly or at all.

 The ear consists of three parts: the outer ear, middle ear and inner ear.
 The outer ear, or pinna, collects sound waves and directs them into the ear canal.
 The ear canal is a tube that connects the outer ear to the middle ear.
 Sound waves bounce back and forth along its length until they reach the middle ear.
+Students can expand their understanding of sound with the class oriented associated activity Sound Line where they rank various sounds according to their decibel levels.

 The middle ear contains the eardrum, which vibrates when sound hits it after traveling through the ear canal.
 Three small bones in the middle ear conduct the sound from the eardrum to the inner ear.
 These bones are called the malleus, incus and stapes.
 The malleus acts like a mallet, hitting the incus, which is like an anvil.
 The incus vibrates in turn and causes the stapes to vibrate as well.
 The stapes is shaped like a stirrup and is connected to the incus by a ball and socket joint.
 The eustachian tube or auditory tube connects the middle ear with the back of the throat (see Figure 6).
 Excess fluid is drained away to equalize pressure on either side of the eardrum.
 As the stapes vibrates, it touches the oval window, which is the beginning of the inner ear.